I'd like to associate myself with Dr. Charles Blahous' endorsement of Dr. Keith Hall to be the new director of the Congressional Budget Office

 I suggest instead that voters’ economic anxiety is justified.

 - In my judgment the U.S. economy is still quite weak (I won’t get into a statistical cherry-picking battle here) and voters know or can sense it.
 It can of course be simultaneously true that the economy is at the moment weak and that it is nevertheless stronger than it was six years ago.
 I […]

 Mr. Melvin Watt runs FHFA, the Federal Housing Finance Agency charged with regulating Fannie Mae and Freddie Mac.
 Yesterday Mr. Watt said:

 To increase access for creditworthy but lower-wealth borrowers, FHFA is also working with the Enterprises to develop sensible and responsible guidelines for mortgages with loan-to-value ratios between 95 and 97 percent.
-Through these revised guidelines, we believe that the Enterprises will be able to responsibly serve a targeted segment of creditworthy borrowers with lower-down payment mortgages … is yet another much needed piece to the broader access to credit puzzle.
+Through these revised guidelines, we believe that the Enterprises will be able to responsibly serve a targeted segment of creditworthy borrowers with lower-down payment mortgages … [this] is yet another much needed piece to the broader access to credit puzzle.

 Mr. Watt wants to return to the good old days when you could buy a house with 3% down, and in particular he wants poor people to be able to buy a house leveraged 33:1.